JeffDeCola/jeffCoin/README.md

 Like bitcoin, the value (jeffCoins) is contained in the ledger.
 The wallets just hold the public/private keys to request a transaction.

-The code is divided between the blockchain and the transactions (the data on the blockchain).
+This blockchain section has two main parts, the blockchain and the transactions (the data on the blockchain).

 ### 1.1 BLOCKCHAIN